willgroves/NYCTaxi.me/README.md

 # NYCTaxi.me

-* web frontend and data analysis package for 2013 NYC Taxi data
+* Interactive web frontend and data analysis package for 2013 New York City yellow taxi data

 ## Overview

 How many of you have ever had this problem: You are standing in the